Amazon Marketplace

 MDF (Marketing Discretionary Funding) is a pool of marketing budgets that Amazon or manufacturers provide for co-marketing activities.
 Sellers can use MDF funds for advertising, content, and promotions.
 Access to MDF is often tied to tier status and performance metrics.

-Open term pageMF
+Open glossary pageMF

 Merchant Fulfilled